aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to PPT or Online App" h2="Export RTF to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format that is used to store documents with formatting information such as font, size, color, and layout.
+It is widely used for exchanging documents between different applications.
+However, it is not suitable for presentations.
+PPT (PowerPoint) is a presentation file format that is used to create presentations with slides, animations, and other effects.
+It is the most popular format for creating presentations.
+Therefore, it is necessary to convert RTF to PPT in order to create a presentation.

+<h2>How Aspose.Total helps for rtf to ppt conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate RTF to PPT conversion while using two of it's APIs.
-Load your RTF using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a suite of powerful file automation APIs that enables developers to automate the conversion of RTF to PPT.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ is a powerful document manipulation API that enables developers to load and convert RTF to HTML.
+Aspose.Slides for C++ is a powerful PowerPoint manipulation API that enables developers to load HTML and create a new presentation.
+The new presentation can then be saved as a PPT file.
+This process can be automated using Aspose.Total for C++, making it easy to convert RTF to PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}